mags0ft/spamfilter/README.md

 pip install spamfilter
 ```

-Please see the [installation guide](https://mags0ft.github.io/spamfilter/installation/) for more information and methods on how to install `spamfilter` and its dependencies, especially if you plan to use API or Ollama functionality.
+Please see the [installation guide](https://mags0ft.github.io/spamfilter/installation/) for more information and methods on how to install `spamfilter` and its dependencies, especially if you plan to use API or OpenAI functionality.

 ## Usage